Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/Universities/ETHZ.md

   * "The models were implemented in the modelling language Modelica and simulated in Dymola.
 To estimate the parameters, a CMA-ES optimizer was used in Python."
 * Popović, M., Vidal-Calleja, T., Hitz, G., Chung, J.J., Sa, I., Siegwart, R. and Nieto, J., 2020.
 [An informative path planning framework for UAV-based terrain monitoring](https://link.springer.com/article/10.1007/s10514-020-09903-2).
 Autonomous Robots, 44, pp.889-911. [ **CMA-ES** ]
   * "With the lowest values, the CMA-ES performs best on all indicators as it searches globally to escape local minima."
+  * Zhu, H., Chung, J.J., Lawrance, N.R., Siegwart, R. and Alonso-Mora, J., 2021, May.
+[Online informative path planning for active information gathering of a 3d surface](https://ieeexplore.ieee.org/abstract/document/9561963).
+In IEEE International Conference on Robotics and Automation (pp. 1488-1494).
+IEEE. [ **CMA-ES** ]
+    * "The global optimization algorithm CMA-ES is used in the continuous optimization stage."
   * Pretto, A., Aravecchia, S., Burgard, W., Chebrolu, N., Dornhege, C., Falck, T., Fleckenstein, F., Fontenla, A., Imperoli, M., Khanna, R. and Liebisch, F., 2020.
 [Building an aerial–ground robotics system for precision farming: An adaptable solution](https://ieeexplore.ieee.org/abstract/document/9177181).
 IEEE Robotics & Automation Magazine, 28(3), pp.29-49.
     * "For replanning, we leverage an evolutionary technique, the Covariance Matrix Adaptation Evolution Strategy (CMA-ES), to optimize initial trajectory solutions obtained by a course 3D grid search in the UAV workspace."
   * Papachristos, C., Kamel, M., Popović, M., Khattak, S., Bircher, A., Oleynikova, H., Dang, T., Mascarich, F., Alexis, K. and Siegwart, R., 2019.
 [Autonomous exploration and inspection path planning for aerial robots using the robot operating system](https://link.springer.com/chapter/10.1007/978-3-319-91590-6_3).
 Robot Operating System, pp.67-111. [ **CMA-ES** ]